Ahkar02468/simple-dashboard/README.md

 - go to backend folder and open in terminal
 - npm start
 -----
-#### Now the code is running at http://localhost:3000/api/dashboard
+#### Now the API endpoint is running at http://localhost:3000/api/dashboard

-- go to frontend
+- go to frontend folder
 > double click or copy the absolute path of the **index.html** and open it in the browser